hazelcast/hazelcast-simulator/README.md

    ```
    class=example.MyTest
    iterations=1000000
-   warmupIterations=10000
    ```

-   In this case the warmup will run for 10k iterations and the test will run for 1000k iterations.
+   In this case the test will run for 1000k iterations.

 - **`StopException` to stop a single thread**: When a timestep thread wants to stop, it can throw a `StopException`.
 This exception does not lead to a failure of the test.
 It also has no influence on any other timestep thread.